cmake-js/cmake-js/README.md

 ## Quick note to contributors

 First of all, thanks for the PRs!
-Keep'em comm=ing!
+Keep'em comming!
 I try to verify and release stuff as fast as I can.
 So, you should not bother to compile and include ES5 files along with your PRs, generating them is the part of the release process.

 ## About
 CMake.js is a Node.js/io.js native addon build tool which works *exactly* like [node-gyp](https://github.com/TooTallNate/node-gyp), but instead of [gyp](http://en.wikipedia.org/wiki/GYP_%28software%29), it is based on [CMake](http://cmake.org) build system.
 It's compatible with the following runtimes: